Samuel Wallace MacDowell III: Career

 He was elected provincial deputy in 1881, then in the Conservative Party, and then general deputy between 1886 and 1889.
 MacDowell got appointed as Minister of Navy in the cabinet of Baron of Cotegipe in 1886 when the Naval School was established.
 After 11 months he was transferred to become Minister of Justice.

 MacDowell was awarded on June 12, 1886 the title of Counsellor of the Empire by Dom Pedro II.
-MacDowell appointed the first commission to deal with the creation of a Brazil's Civil Code.
+MacDowell appointed the first commission to deal with the creation of Brazil's Civil Code.
 MacDowell also provided basic reforms in Brazil's correctional and detention facilities, in addition to having defended Bishop Antônio de Macedo Costa during the Religious Question in the 1870s.

 He was invited by Ruy Barbosa and Lauro Sodré to participate in Brazil's proclamation of the republic.
 MacDowell declined, declaring himself defeated, but not convinced.
 After the fall of the Brazilian empire, MacDowell went to Belém do Pará to deal with personal and family affairs.
 MacDowell assisted in the elaboration of the state's constitution, and was president of the commission responsible for establishing the boundaries between the state of Pará and the new state of Amazonas.

 MacDowell left Brazil in self-exile with his wife Ana Augusta and their three younger children.
 MacDowell established himself in Paris where he lived a frugal lifestyle, giving classes to provide for his family's livelihood.
 While in Paris he maintained his bond of friendship and loyalty he always had to Dom Pedro II and the Brazilian imperial family.